OmarRiad/devops-bootcamp/readme.md

 ## Exercise 4: Build and publish npm tar

-To test that the project 1 user has correct access configured.
-I:

-built and published a nodejs tar package to the npm repo
+To test that the project 1 user has correct access configured, I built and published a nodejs tar package to the npm repo

 ## Exercise 5: Create maven hosted repository

-For a Java application, I:

-create a new maven hosted repository
+For the Java application, I created a new maven hosted repository

 ## Exercise 6: Create user for team 2